rzqx/dexorank/README.md

 Dexorank is a base 10 version of Jira's Lexorank implemented as a thin wrapper around `BigDecimal`.
-By using base 10, we sacrifice some of the space efficiency of Lexorank (base 62) but gain the ability to use `BigDecimal` for a straightforward implementation with less overhead.
+By using base 10, we sacrifice some of the space efficiency of Lexorank (base 62) but gain the ability to use `BigDecimal` for a straightforward implementation with little additional overhead.

 ## Examples